neilbags/Owner-avatar-arlec-grid-gld315ha-esphome/README.md

 This is a screw-type bulb available from Bunnings.

-Crack it open with heat and a spudger around where the white plastic meets the diffuse plastic.
+Crack it open with heat and a spudger around where the white plastic meets the diffuse plastic, then pry up the LED board

 It contains a Tuya WB2L module with a BK7231T chip: https://developer.tuya.com/en/docs/iot/wb2l-datasheet?id=K9duegc9bualu